Apple Maps: 2018–present

 On April 22, 2021, Apple began testing its new maps for Spain and Portugal, with the final version going live during Apple's annual WWDC conference on June 7, 2021.
 In addition, Apple announced that Italy and Australia would get the new maps later in the year.
-During WWDC 2021, Apple had announced a brand new "city experience" for select areas that would include real-world road widths, vegetation, turn lanes, realistic building models and colors, among other things.
-Apple released this new experience in seven cities in 2021, including Los Angeles and New York; more cities will follow in the future.
+During WWDC 2021, Apple had announced a brand new "city experience" for select areas that would include real-world road widths and marking, vegetation, turn lanes and realistic building models and colors, among other things.
+Apple released this new experience in seven cities in 2021, including Los Angeles and New York.
 In addition, Apple announced new changes to the "Transit" feature and non-vehicle directions, such as new AR walking directions and the ability to follow transit on an Apple Watch.
 Apple published its new map data in Italy, San Marino, Vatican City and Andorra on September 10, 2021, while also adding real-time transit for Rome, Milan, and Turin on the 26th.
 Apple released its new map data for Australia on December 9, 2021.
 In August 2021, native ratings and a photo system became available to US users, previously using Foursquare, Yelp and Tripadvisor.

 On March 4, 2022, Apple began testing its new map data in Germany and Singapore, with the final version launching on April 21, 2022.
 On March 24, 2022, Apple released its new detailed city experience for Montreal, Toronto, and Vancouver.
 On May 29, 2022, Apple began testing its new map data in France, Monaco, and New Zealand, with the final version launching on July 7, 2022.
 During Apple's annual WWDC conference on June 6, 2022, Apple announced that in addition to France, Monaco, and New Zealand, the new maps would be expanded to Belgium, Israel, Liechtenstein, Luxembourg, Netherlands, Palestinian Territories, Saudi Arabia, and Switzerland.
 As for the Detailed City Experience, Apple had announced that Atlanta, Chicago, Las Vegas, Miami, Seattle, Sydney and Melbourne would be getting it later in the year.
 Apple had introduced multi-stop routing, Pay in Transit, and Mapkit for better integration of products in apps for developers.